patrick-girard/FamilyFeud/README.md

 ### Option #2: Do it yourself

 Download Prerequisites:
  1. Install Python 3 [`https://www.python.org/downloads/`] and ensure it is added to PATH during installation.
-If it is not you _can_ do it afterwards, but it is a big pain in the butt.
+If it is not, you _can_ do it afterwards, but it is a big pain in the butt.
 Note: on Linux it is preinstalled!

 Download the files:
 1. Click on the green "Code" dropdown button.